kubernetes/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

 ### Configuration via environment-variables:

 - `OCI_USE_INSTANCE_PRINCIPAL` - Whether to use Instance Principals for authentication rather than expecting an OCI config file to be mounted in the container.
 Defaults to false.
+- `OCI_USE_WORKLOAD_IDENTITY` - Whether to use Workload Identity for authentication (Available with node pools and OCI managed nodepools in OKE Enhanced Clusters only).
+Setting to `true` takes precedence over `OCI_USE_INSTANCE_PRINCIPAL`.
+When using this flag, the `OCI_RESOURCE_PRINCIPAL_VERSION` (1.1 or 2.2) and `OCI_RESOURCE_PRINCIPAL_REGION` also need to be set.
+See this [blog post](https://blogs.oracle.com/cloud-infrastructure/post/oke-workload-identity-greater-control-access#:~:text=The%20OKE%20Workload%20Identity%20feature,having%20to%20run%20fewer%20nodes.) for more details on setting the policies for this auth mode.
 - `OCI_REFRESH_INTERVAL` - Optional.
 Refresh interval to sync internal cache with OCI API.
 Defaults to `2m`.

 #### Instance Pool specific environment-variables